YasinEyvazi/Power-BI-Dashboard/README.md

 This project was created to demonstrate practical skills in data analysis, data visualization, Power BI, Excel and DAX using a sample dataset.

 Project File:
-The Power BI `Sales-Dashboard-by-Yasin-Eyvazi.pbix` file is included in this repository.
+The Power BI `Sales-Dashboard.pbix` file is included in this repository.

 PDF View & ScreenShots:
+(ScreenShots.pdf)